 I finished Trinity by Leon Uris last week.
 This novel explores the history of Ireland from the late 1800s to the early 1900s.
-Given some of my ancestors emigrated from Ireland, I had read a few books, both fiction and non-fiction, to learn more about events this period.
-Despite how popular it was when it was released in 1976, this book never made my “TBR” list.
+Given some of my ancestors emigrated from Ireland, I have read a few books, both fiction and non-fiction, to learn more about events in this period.
+Despite how popular this book was when it was released in 1976, this book never made my “TBR” list.
 When it came up on sale recently, I decided to give it a read.

 The story is engaging and it is a fairly “fast” read despite being over 900 pages long.
 The characters are well-developed and relatable, with their personal stories intertwined with the broader historical events unfolding around them.
 I found myself becoming emotionally invested in their fates, experiencing their triumphs and tragedies alongside them.
 Uris has a reputation for precise research and a real focus on detail.
 Through vivid descriptions and engaging storytelling, he transports you to the heart of Ireland during this period, immersing you in the sights, sounds, and emotions of the time.